-A Christ-centered family has the freedom to detach from the things of this world (unhealthy attachments and addiction) and cling to one another.
+A Christ-centered family has the freedom to detach from the things of this world and cling to one another.
 At the same time, we must not allow the family to cave in on itself but rather share the fruit of our findings with others, even if we are still a work in progress.